Behavioral Theory Or Behavioral Psychology? How Behavior And Personality Intersect

 However, non-behavioral therapy may also warrant physical results that can be tracked.
 For example, many studies exist on the efficacy of emotion and inner-based therapies such as compassion-based therapy and EMDR.

 Behaviorism In Practice

-The most common example of behaviorism in practice is operant condition.
-This treatment method involves identifying rewards for a certain behaviorand delivering rewards once the desired behavior is carried out.
-Many people use this in daily life when working with children, coworkers, or challenging peers.
+Another example of behaviorism in practice is operant conditioning.
+This treatment method may involve identifying rewards for specific behavior and delivering rewards once the desired behavior is executed.
+Many people use this daily when working with children, coworkers, or challenging peers.

 Behaviorism, Psychology, And Personality

-Should I See a Therapist to Change my Behavior?
+Should I See A Therapist To Change My Behavior?